-With Father’s Day just around the corner, I’ve been thinking a lot about my love for travel, and how my dad is solely responsible for that passion.
-My father has been a road warrior for decades, and still flies at least 140,000 miles a year (he's over 80,000 miles for 2025 already).
+With Father’s Day just around the corner, I’ve been thinking a lot about my love for travel, and how much I owe that passion to my dad.
+My father has been a road warrior for decades and still flies at least 140,000 miles a year — he's over 104,000 miles for 2026 already.
 So it's understandable that as I was growing up, I slowly picked up on all his little travel tips and tricks.

 Ever since I can remember, my dad has never left for a trip without an eye mask.
 But I only recently discovered the wonders of sleeping with an eye mask, and how helpful having one is for getting some shut-eye when you’re on the go.